christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 My model consists of a convolution neural network with 8x8, 5x5, 3x3 filter sizes and depths between 16 and 64 (model.py lines 96-104)

-The model includes ELU layers to introduce nonlinearity (code line 97-111) and due to its mean value of zero the activition may provide faster learning rates.
+The model includes ELU layers to introduce nonlinearity (code line 97-111) and due to its mean value of zero the activition function may provide faster learning rates.
 The data is also normalized in the model using a Keras lambda layer (code line 93).

 #### 2. Attempts to reduce overfitting in the model